 Where are they now?
 Arsenal’s first all-foreign matchday squad in the PL

-Arsenal became the first English club to name an entirely foreign matchday squad against Crystal Palace in 2005 – but what happened to those players?
+Arsenal became the first English club to name a completely foreign matchday squad against Crystal Palace in 2005 – but what happened to those players?

 Their team sheet included players from eight different countries, but not a single one from the United Kingdom and it seemed to do the trick as Arsenal won 5-1.